SiFive - October 10, 2024

 Can you imagine running Llama on a RISC-V machine while achieving real-time performance?
 The ML compiler plays a crucial role in making this possible.
 For more details, please refer to our previous article “ML Compiler for RISC-V Vector”.
 In this article, we will share how we optimized and deployed Llama on the SiFive Intelligence X390 platform[ref0], the future computing platform for AI/ML workloads.

-**Want to learn more about this?
-Join our webinar on October 16th:
+Want to learn more about this?
+Watch our webinar:

 SiFive AI/ML Software Stack